Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Problem Statement

 Every quadcopter is capable of sending its state to the neighboring quadcopters, where the inter-robot communication graph $\mc G(t)$ is modeled by the two undirected graphs $\mc G_{\mc F}(t)$ and $\mc G_{\mc P}(t)$.
 First, $\mc G_{\mc F}(t)$ is described as the graph which has an edge between the agents $i$ and $j$ if their FOVs are overlapped, namely $\mc F_i\cap\mc F_j\neq\emptyset$.
 Second, $\mc G_{\mc P}(t)$ is the graph generated by the power diagram, which is a form of the weighted Voronoi diagram, specified by the weighted distance

-where $rz_i/ \lam_i$ in the second term signifies the radius of $\mc F_i$ as shown in Fig.~\ref{fig:FOV_graph}(a).
+where $rz_i/ \lam_i$ in the second term signifies the radius of $\mc F_i$ as shown in Fig.~\ref{fig:FOV_graph}\subref{fig:test1}.
 Hereafter, we call the distance \eqref{eq:power_dist} the power distance following \cite{Aurenhammer1987}.
-Then, the communication graph is expressed as $\mc G(t) = \mc G_{\mc F}(t) \cap \mc G_{\mc P}(t)$, which preserves the edges of power diagram only between those neighbors whose FOVs overlap, depicted by blue lines in Fig.~\ref{fig:FOV_graph}(b).
+Then, the communication graph is expressed as $\mc G(t) = \mc G_{\mc F}(t) \cap \mc G_{\mc P}(t)$, which preserves the edges of power diagram only between those neighbors whose FOVs overlap, depicted by blue lines in Fig.~\ref{fig:FOV_graph}\subref{fig:test2}.
 The neighbors of Quadcopter~$i$ in graph $\mc G(t)$ is denoted as $\mc N_i(t)$.

 An example of a power diagram is shown in Fig.~\ref{fig:power_diagram} with the graph $\mc G(t)$.
 The bisector of two agents $i$ and $j$ is composed of a straight line known as the radical axis, along which both circles $\bd(\mc F_i)$ and $\bd(\mc F_j)$, with the symbol $\bd(\cdot)$ to mean boundary of a set, have the same power distance.
 Namely, if we denote the radical axis between agent $i$ and $j$ as $L_{ij}$, $d_{\mc P}(\bfp_i, q) = d_{\mc P}(\bfp_j, q),~q \in L_{ij}$ holds.
 In addition, if $\bd(\mc F_i) \cap \bd(\mc F_j) \neq \emptyset$ with $\bfp_i\neq \bfp_j$, then $\bd(\mc F_i) \cap \bd(\mc F_j) \in L_{ij}$ is satisfied.
 It is known that the radical axes defined by three circles whose centers are not collinear intersect in a common point termed the radical center, depicted with red dots in Fig.~\ref{fig:power_diagram}.
 The radical center is generated by three agents and forms a vertex of the weighted Voronoi cell with the weighted distance \eqref{eq:power_dist}.
 Let us denote the radical center generated by $\bd(\mc F_i)$, $\bd(\mc F_j)$, and $\bd(\mc F_k)$ as $v_{ijk} = [v_{ijk}^x~v_{ijk}^y~0]^\top\in \R^3$.
 Then, from the property of the radical axis, the following condition is satisfied.